-The most commonly used vascular site is the jugular vein, which is most easily accessible closer to the head although palpitation may be necessary to reveal it.
+The most used vascular site is the jugular vein, which is most easily accessible just below the lower jaw in the top 1/3 of the neck, although palpitation may be necessary to reveal it.
 Auricular and facial veins are also easily accessible.
-If blood gas monitoring units (such as an I-stat) are available and the field team has prior experience with arterial blood sample collection, monitoring arterial blood samples can also be considered to collect more detailed information on anaesthetic parameters.
+If blood gas monitoring units are available and the field team has prior experience with arterial blood sample collection, monitoring arterial blood samples can also be considered to collect more detailed information on physiologic parameters.